YangVincent/YangVincent.github.io/collections/_resources/2020-06-04-personality-vectors-2.md

 });
 </script>

-Over time, people who spend together have preference vectors whose angles shrink -- the vectors become more similar.
+Over time, people who spend together have preference vectors whose inner products shrink -- the vectors become more similar.

 Opacity as mentioned in the first version is actually just inaccurate mappings from your understanding of someone's PV to their actual PV (which they might not even truly know).